Christian debate

-Christians should be well-practised at debate, if for no reason than our responsibility to mutually help, support and correct each other.
+Christians should be well-practised at debate, if for no other reason than our responsibility to mutually help, support and correct each other.

 A disciple is a person who is ‘a learner’ or a student.
 Jesus’ disciples learn from His teaching.
 Jewish officialdom called themselves ‘Moses’ disciples’ and John the Baptist had his disciples Jn 3:25.